What is Neo-Synalar?

-Fluocinolone and neomycin topical (for the skin) is a combination medicine used to treat infection, inflammation, and itching caused by a number of skin conditions such as allergic reactions, eczema, seborrhea, and psoriasis.
+Neo-Synalar (for the skin) is a combination medicine used to treat infection, inflammation, and itching caused by skin conditions that respond to steroid medication.

 Do not use this medicine in your ear canal if you have a ruptured (torn) ear drum.

 Tell your doctor if you have ever had:

 liver disease; or

 Steroid medicines can increase the glucose (sugar) levels in your blood or urine.
 Tell your doctor if you have diabetes.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.